 Step-by-Step Breakdown of Getting Braces On

-2. Teeth Cleaning and Preparation (15-30 minutes)
+Step 2.
+Cleaning and Preparation of Teeth (15-30 minutes)

-3. Applying the Brackets (15-30 minutes)
+Step 3.
+Applying the Brackets (15-30 minutes)

-4. Placing the Archwire (15-20 minutes)
+Step 4: Putting the Archwire in (15–20 minutes)

 5. Adding Elastic Bands (5-10 minutes)